patrickmaynard/front-page/README.md

 # front-page

+This is my old front page.
+I disabled it in favor of a simpler page, in order to give a cleaner entrance to my site, emphasizing my two areas of concentration: Code and journalism.

-How to download, edit, rebuild and push to master
+## How to download, edit, rebuild and push to master

 git clone https://github.com/patrickmaynard/front-page.git